tnhgeneric/Agentic-onto/README.md

    - Command: `npx nx@latest init`
    - Explanation: Added NX configuration to the existing non-empty project, enabling monorepo management without deleting any files.

+5. **Checked the remote repository URL**
+   - Command: `git remote -v`
+   - Explanation: Verified the current git remote URL to ensure the project is connected to the correct GitHub repository (`https://github.com/tnhgeneric/Agentic-onto.git`).

+6. **Ready to push changes to the repository**
+   - Next steps: Stage, commit, and push the latest changes (including NX setup and documentation updates) to the remote repository.

+7. **Initial commit and push to GitHub**
+   - Command:
+     1. `git add .`
+     2. `git commit -m "Initial NX monorepo setup with documentation"`
+     3. `git push origin main`
+   - Explanation: Stages all changes, creates the first commit with a descriptive message, and pushes the code to the main branch on GitHub.
+This is essential for version control and collaboration, especially for beginners following this guide.

+8. **Installed and configured Prettier for code formatting**
+   - Command:
+     1. `npm install --save-dev prettier`
+     2. Created `.prettierrc` with formatting rules.
+     3. Created `.prettierignore` to exclude files/folders from formatting.
+   - Explanation: Prettier is now set up for automatic code formatting across the monorepo, ensuring consistent code style.
+The `.prettierrc` file defines formatting preferences, and `.prettierignore` specifies files and folders to skip.

 ---

 ## Architecture Overview